amarantha-k/cbas/_drafts/primer-beer.md

 Congratulations!
 You now have your Couchbase Server beer-related data being shadowed in Analytics.
 You can start running ad hoc queries against your breweries and beers datasets.

-The query language that Analytics supports is called SQL++, and it is a SQL-inspired language designed for working with semistructured data.
+Analytics supports the SQL++ query language, and it is a SQL-inspired language designed for working with semistructured data.
 SQL++ has much in common with SQL, but there are differences due to the data model that SQL++ is designed to serve.
 SQL was designed in the 1970's to interact with the flat, schema-ified world of relational databases.
-SQL++ is designed for the nested, schema-less (or schema-optional, in CBAS) world of NoSQL systems.
+SQL++ is designed for the nested, schema-less (or schema-optional, in Analytics) world of NoSQL systems.
 SQL++ offers a mostly familiar paradigm for experienced SQL users to use to query and manipulate data in Analytics.
-SQL++ is also related to N1QL, the current query language in Couchbase Server.
+SQL++ is also related to N1QL, the current query language used in Couchbase Server.
 SQL++ is really a functional superset of N1QL that is a bit closer to SQL, and the differences between N1QL and SQL++ will eventually disappear (that is, SQL++ is really the future of N1QL).